Greenland's minerals loom in China-Denmark ties

 The first state visit to Denmark since the countries established diplomatic ties 62 years ago occurred less than two months after Chinese Premier Wen Jiabao went to Iceland, raising more questions about what China wants in the far north.

-Danish and Chinese firms signed roughly $3 billion (1.9 billion pounds) worth of export and investment deals, including plans by Danish brewer Carlsberg (CARLb.CO) to build a big brewery in China and by Maersk (MAERSKb.CO) to expand the Chinese port of Ningbo.
+Danish and Chinese firms signed roughly $3 billion worth of export and investment deals, including plans by Danish brewer Carlsberg to build a big brewery in China and by Maersk to expand the Chinese port of Ningbo.

 "This shows the high level of attention we attach to our relationship with Denmark," Hu said before talks with Danish Prime Minister Helle Thorning-Schmidt on a range of topics from Europe's economic crisis to China's position on Syria.